Materials science: Enamel

 Care & Cleaning of Enamel

-Enamel is easy to care for, but should be treated gently:
+Enamel is easy to care for, but should be handled gently:

 • Clean with a soft, dry cloth

-This keeps the surface smooth and color-intense for a long time.
+This will keep the surface smooth and color-intensive for a long time.

 Enamel & Responsibility